susam/emfy/README.md

     the name.
 Without this variable setting, the string we type must always be a valid substring (with no characters omitted within the substring) of the name we want to search.

+  - Perform automatic completions for all kinds of minibuffer inputs:

+    ```elisp
+    (fido-mode)
+    ```

+    This mode allows us to perform automatic completions in all kinds of minibuffer inputs, not just while finding files and buffers.
+    For example, type `M-x wspmod` and Fido mode should immediately autocomplete the partial command `wspmod` to `whitespace-mode`.

+As explained at the beginning of this section, Ido mode is not really necessary if we are going to enable Fido mode.
+But Ido mode has some nice features for file name completion that Fido mode does not have.
+That is why we enable both Ido mode and Fido mode in this section.
+For example, Ido mode can search for visited subdirectories for file name matches which can be quite convenient.
+Fido mode cannot do this.

+To test how Fido mode completes file names, first create a test directory of files as follows: `mkdir -p /tmp/a/b/; touch /tmp/a/b/foo.txt; touch /tmp/a/b/bar.txt`.
+Then comment out the `(ido-mode 1)` and `(ido-everywhere)` lines in the Emacs initialization file, save the file, and restart Emacs, so that Ido mode is disabled and only Fido mode is enabled.
+Now type `C-x C-f /tmp/a/b/foo RET`.
+Then type `C-x C-f /tmp/bar`.
+Fido mode does not automatically complete the partial input `/tmp/bar` to `/tmp/a/b/bar.txt`.

+To test how Ido mode can be useful, now uncomment the `(ido-mode 1)` line in the Emacs initialization file, save the file, and restart Emacs, so that Ido mode is enabled again.
+Now type `C-x C-f /tmp/a/b/foo.txt RET`.
+Then type `C-x C-f /tmp/bar`.
+Ido mode automatically completes the partial input `/tmp/bar` to `/tmp/a/b/bar.txt`.
+Once you are done experimenting like this, remember to uncomment the `(ido-everywhere)` line too in the end.

 ### Show Stray Whitespace